Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-At trial What level of expertise can a patent owner expect from the courts?
 The judges handling IP cases are “highly proficient” and “fully conversant” with the relevant IP laws applicable in the country.
-Judges with IP experience or expertise handle IP cases, and hence a reasonable level of expertise may be expected from the courts.
+Only judges with experience or expertise in the field handle IP cases, and hence a reasonable level of expertise may be expected from the courts.

-Are cases decided by one judge, a panel of judges or a jury?
 The first-instance civil action is decided by a single judge in India.
-However, the appellate courts are often the division bench or a bench comprising of more than two judges.
+However, the appellate courts are often the division bench or a bench comprising of two or more judges.

-What role can and do expert witnesses play in proceedings?
 Expert witnesses or scientific advisers (according to the Patents Act) are extremely important as far as their evidentiary value is concerned.
 They assist the court with the technical aspects of inventions in order to decide complex patent litigation fairly and properly.
 The Indian legislature is cognisant of the fact that patent law may deal with extremely intricate inventions in scientific, technological, pharmaceutical and other fields with which the courts may be unfamiliar.
 For this reason, Section 115 of the Patents Act provides for the appointment of a scientific adviser to provide expert assistance.
-In addition, Rule 103 of the Patent Rules provides the requisite qualifications for a person to be termed as a scientific adviser:
+In addition, Rule 103 of the Patent Rules provides the requisite qualifications for a person to qualify as a scientific adviser: